 I have a couple of ideas ruminating in my head as far as William is concerned.
 The first is that William is Agent Howard's replacement.
 Howard was noticeably absent.
 With his failure to ensure things went well with the barn and the fiasco that ensued - if he's alive - I'm betting his bosses aren't very happy with him.
 Perhaps he has been replaced and William is the new man.

 My second notion is that William may be another suitor who has been through things with Audrey (or Sarah or Lucy) and in and out of the barn, perhaps trapped in there and unknown to Vince and Dave - and he's a love of hers.
 You know I'm winging it here and I'm doing that to find a way that Audrey could kill someone other than Nathan to make the Troubles go away.
 Honestly?
 My first guess is far more rational and is the theory I'm sticking with.

 In his capacity as the new Agent on the mission, William could have another solution besides killing the person she loves the most to end the Troubles.
 As she asked last season, what did she do to get that particular Trouble?
 Since it would end all the Troubles, it would almost be THE Trouble...the one that started and ended it all.
 How unlucky could a person get?

 Things that rocked the premiere and miscellaneous thoughts:

-- Duke's brother, Nate, owns The Grey Gull.
+- Duke's brother, Wade, owns The Grey Gull.
 We'll get to see Duke uncomfortable around family (that's always a fun thought!) and he'll be without his beloved bar.

 - William told Lexie if she doesn't figure out who she is, a lot of people will die.
 I can't wait to find out what people he is talking about.
 The residents of Haven?
 Other people we have yet to meet?
 Hurry up next Friday!